j2xl/j2xl.github.io/index.md

 ## Airbnb

-"Now the home-sharing company itself will shift to a remote work model, allowing its employees to be located anywhere in the country they currently work in, CEO Brian Chesky says." — [Airbnb will let its employees live and work anywhere](https://www.npr.org/2022/04/30/1095756450/airbnb-will-let-its-employees-live-and-work-anywhere)
+"Now the home-sharing company itself will shift to a remote work model, allowing its employees to be located anywhere in the country they currently work in, CEO Brian Chesky says." — [Airbnb will let its employees live and work anywhere](https://www.npr.org/2022/04/30/1095756450/airbnb-will-let-its-employees-live-and-work-anywhere), April 28, 2022

 # See also